tanersener/flutter-ffmpeg/README.md

     }
     ```

 - `ffmpeg` requires a valid `fontconfig` configuration to render subtitles.
-Unfortunately, Android does not include a default `fontconfig` configuration.
+Unfortunately, Android does not include a
-So if you do not register a font or specify a `fontconfig` configuration under Android, then the burning process will not produce any errors but subtitles won't be burned in your file.
+default `fontconfig` configuration.
+So, if you do not register a font or specify a `fontconfig` configuration under
+Android, then the burning process will not produce any errors but subtitles won't be burned in your file.
+You can
-You can overcome this situation by registering a font using `setFontDirectory` method or specifying your own `fontconfig` configuration using `setFontconfigConfigurationPath` method.
+overcome this behaviour by registering a font using `setFontDirectory` method or specifying your own `fontconfig`
+configuration using `setFontconfigConfigurationPath` method.

 - By default, Xcode compresses `PNG` files during packaging.
-If you use `.png` files in your commands make sure you set the following two settings to `NO`.
-If one of them is set to `YES`, your operations may fail with `Error while decoding stream #0:0: Generic error in an external library` error.
+If you use `.png` files in your commands make sure you
+set the following two settings to `NO`.
+If one of them is set to `YES`, your operations may fail with
+`Error while decoding stream #0:0: Generic error in an external library` error.

     <img src="https://github.com/tanersener/flutter-ffmpeg/raw/development/doc/assets/tip_png_files.png" width="720">

 - Some `flutter_ffmpeg` packages include `libc++_shared.so` native library.
-If a second library which also includes `libc++_shared.so` is added as a dependency, `gradle` fails with `More than one file was found with OS independent path 'lib/x86/libc++_shared.so'` error message.
+If a second library which also includes
+`libc++_shared.so` is added as a dependency, `gradle` fails with
+`More than one file was found with OS independent path 'lib/x86/libc++_shared.so'` error message.

   You can fix this error by adding the following block into your `build.gradle`.
   ```